 We must bare in mind

-Although many fungi species are utilized for good purposes, many different species can cause various diseases in humans, some of which are curable and some are incurable, and can become fatal diseases.
-Fungi exists almost anywhere, making it so easy to come into contact with.
-The simple things we overlook sometimes creates the biggest problems.
+Although many fungi species are utilized for good purposes, many different species can cause serious infections in humans as well, some of which are curable and some are incurable, and can become fatal diseases.
+Since fungi exists almost everywhere, it’s almost impossible not to become a victim of certain fungal infections, at some point.